-At the same time I also research into how we design for, and how animals can use and become entangled within computer systems (Animal-Computer Interaction).
-I am interested in building animal-driven technologies to explore what it means to interact as an animal (a non-human one) and how as system designers we can support this interaction.
-Part of this is my excitement to push the boundaries of what is known towards creating a better environment for the animals we share our world with.
+I am interested in building animal controlled technologies to explore what it means to interact as an animal (a non-human one) and how as system designers we can build and support an animals interaction with technology.
+Part of my passion is to push the boundaries of what is known towards creating a better environment for the animals and people we share our world with.

-In 2013 I got my Masters degree in Computer Science from the University of Central Lancashire (UCLan), where later in 2017 I completed my PhD in HCI focusing on Dog-Computer Interaction.
+I got my Masters degree in Computer Science from the University of Central Lancashire (UCLan), where later in I completed my PhD in HCI focusing on methods for Dog-Computer Interaction.

 Feel free to send me a message for a chat, check out my blog where I talk to researchers, blog about conferences I’ve been too and projects I take in my spare time, read my publications or look at my previous projects for more information on what I’ve worked on so far.